 Macronutrients: Meeting Energy and Growth Requirements

-These are the nutrients that are needed every day in large quantities like in ounces or grams.
-These are going to be the carbs, fats, and the proteins we take in. this also happens to include water.
-Macronutrients are vital for giving the body energy supplies and being the building blocks that are needed for repair and growth.
+These are the nutrients that are needed every day in large quantities, like in ounces or grams.
+These will be the carbs, fats, and proteins we take in. this also includes water.
+Macronutrients are vital for giving the body energy supplies and building blocks needed for repair and growth.

-Protein is one of the nutrients that is going to be giving calories to the body. it is essential and it serves to build many of the structures in the body like blood, muscle, and our skin.
-It gives us four calories worth of energy per every gram and we find this inside of main sources like beans, dairy, nuts, chicken, tofu, and many more.
-Protein is made up of the amino acids, and nine of those are going to be essential amino acids.
-So, they are unable to be synthesized within the body. the protein quality is determined by the makeup of amino acids relative to the requirements of humans.
+Protein is one of the nutrients that will give calories to the body.
+It is essential and serves to build many structures in the body, like blood, muscle, and skin.
+It gives us four calories worth of energy per gram and we find this inside of main sources like beans, dairy, nuts, chicken, tofu, and many more.
+Protein is made up of amino acids, nine of which are essential amino acids.
+So they are unable to be synthesized within the body.
+The makeup of amino acids relative to the requirements of humans determines the protein quality.
 These requirements are based on our need for growth, maintenance, and also for repair.
-Protein quality is found based on the acid composition and the digestibility of the amino acids.
+Protein quality is found based on the amino acids’ acid composition and digestibility.

 Fat is one of the major sources of energy for our diets.
 Fats help us to absorb the vitamins that are soluble only in fat.
 These are vitamins A, D, E, and K. Some fats will raise our blood cholesterol levels and thus increase our risk for things like heart disease.
 Other fats are combos of mono and polyunsaturated fats.

-Energy expenditure is the amount of energy that we use in our body, and it is measured in calories.
+Energy expenditure is the amount of energy we use in our body, measured in calories.
 We expend these calories for breathing, sending blood through vessels, digesting foods, maintaining our posture, and staying physically active.

 Carbohydrates are going to be the main source of energy.
 They represent four calories per gram, and they are used in the form of glucose.

 Fat has the greatest amount of energy per gram by far in the macronutrients.
-We used to simply assume that all calories are metabolized in the same way, but that is not true.
+We used to assume that all calories are metabolized similarly, but that is not true.
 The macronutrients vary greatly in their calories and if not calories, then they still vary based on what it takes to actually digest them (carbs and protein have the same calories per gram).

-Protein is going to be a nutrient that is spared for the purpose of being used as energy, due to its many roles in the body that cannot be filled without it.
+Protein will be a nutrient that is spared to be used as energy due to its many roles in the body that cannot be filled without it.
 It is an absolute last resort for us to use.
-The body instead prefers to use the carbs and fats first, in that order also.
+Instead, the body prefers to use the carbs and fats first, in that order.

-Thermogenesis is the process where the body generates heat, also energy, through increases in the rate of metabolism above the normal levels.
+Thermogenesis is the process where the body generates heat, also energy through increases in the rate of metabolism above normal levels.
 The thermogenic response would then be the rise in that metabolic rate.
 The metabolic rate is the total caloric expenditure per day.

-We have several types of carbs to ingest, and they supply the body with varying supplies of energy.
+We have several types of carbs to ingest, and they supply the body with varying energy supplies.
 This is based on the speed at which they get to the bloodstream.

-Constant intake in the proteins and other macronutrients is needed for optimal nutrition.
+Constant intake of proteins and other macronutrients is needed for optimal nutrition.
 The actual makeup of these nutrients will vary based on the time of your training, your meals, and resting times.
-We term this as the macronutrient modulation, or the practice of varying the ratios in the macronutrients we get in the diet for meeting specific metabolic needs for enhancing performance.
+We term this as macronutrient modulation, or the practice of varying the ratios in the macronutrients we get in the diet to meet specific metabolic needs for enhancing performance.

-One example can be during activity.
-If we are training for an hour or more, we take in water or some hypotonic beverage filled with carbs and electrolytes in order to prevent our glycogen from depleting.
+One example can be during an activity.
+If we train for an hour or more, we take in water or some hypotonic beverage filled with carbs and electrolytes to prevent our glycogen from depleting.